opensearch-project/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 }
 ```

 I would consider that a great success.
 We've registered a model with OpenSearch (that is to say, the model exists in the OpenSearch model index), but according to the [ml-framework](https://opensearch.org/docs/latest/ml-commons-plugin/ml-framework/) docs we still need to load the model.
 This is the process of loading the model into memory.
-I've got a model id - let's try it.
+I've got a model id---let's try it.

 ```json
 POST /_plugins/_ml/models/R-PAj4oBKue4OlrZ_QJ_/_load